 Give yourself permission to explore an intimate relationship with the Holy Spirit in the way that suits you and never be intimidated by another person’s relationship with God.

 3. Pay Attention to, and Cultivate an Awareness of the Holy Spirit

 Cultivating an awareness of God’s Presence does not mean that we will always feel Him physically.
-It begins with the revelation of His nearness—the Bible says that the Holy Spirit is present in and with us and so we believe it.
-He is our constant Companion.
+In fact, this begins with the revelation of His nearness.
+The Bible says that the Holy Spirit is present in and with us.
+So, we can be assured He is our constant Companion.

-Throughout Scripture we learn of how God spoke to people in many different times—not only when they were waiting, but also when they were travelling and working.
+Throughout Scripture we learn of how God spoke to people at many different times—not only when they were waiting, but also when they were traveling and working.

 No moment of our day should be ‘off-limits’ to the Holy Spirit.
 We can anticipate the communication of the Holy Spirit and tune in.

 Operating in a spiritual gift is also a powerful opportunity to seek and lean in closer to an intimate relationship with the Holy Spirit.

 There are many ways that the Holy Spirit communicates, and He longs to share what is on the Father’s heart for you.
 Primarily, this will be through the Bible.
 You will also discover that there are one or more ways that you mostly hear from the Holy Spirit.

 I love the expression Bill Johnson often uses: ‘turning our affection towards God.’
 All it takes is a moment to respond.
 This helps us develop an intimate love relationship with His Spirit, and be aware that His Presence with us.